AMReX-Astro/Castro/docs_new/source/CastroSoftware.rst

                              0, S_new.nComp(), 0);

-   In this example, S_new is a pointer to the new-time-level State_Type .
+   In this example, S_new is a pointer to the new-time-level State_Type MultiFab.
 So this operation will use the State_Type data to fill its own ghost cells. we fill the ngrow ghost cells of the new-time-level State_Type data, for all the components.

-   Note that in this example, because the  lives in the Castro object and we are working from the Radiation object, we need to make reference to the current castro object pointer.
+   Note that in this example, because the StateData lives in the Castro object and we are working from the Radiation object, we need to make reference to the current castro object pointer.
 If this were all done within the Castro object, then the pointer will simply be this, as we saw above.

--  *You have a  with some derived quantity.
+-  *You have a MultiFab with some derived quantity.
 You want to fill its ghost cells.*

-   s have a FillBoundary() method that will fill all the ghost cells between boxes at the same level.
+   MultiFabs have a FillBoundary() method that will fill all the ghost cells between boxes at the same level.
 It will not fill ghost cells at coarse-fine boundaries or at physical boundaries.